Get SumUp Solo for just £79 + VAT. No ongoing fees or contract. Free delivery in 2-3 working days.

 Reporting and other free extras

 If you need more than a basic transactions overview on the terminal, you can log into your SumUp Dashboard on a laptop.
-Here, you can analyse sales, export sales reports and use SumUp Accounting to sort your books for HMRC.
+Here, you can analyse sales and export sales reports.

-You’ll also see many additional features (included free) such as invoicing, a product library and your SumUp Card account.
+You’ll also see many additional features (included free) such as invoicing, a product library and your SumUp Business Account.

 Photo: Mobile Transaction